Animal Farm: A Chapter-by-Chapter Summary and Analysis

 Chapter 10: The Final Transformation

 The pigs engage in business with neighboring farmers, entering into alliances with the human oppressors.
-The distinction between animals and humans is completely blurred.
+Consider this: the distinction between animals and humans is completely blurred.
 The animals are no longer able to tell the difference between the pigs and the humans, symbolizing the complete failure of the revolution.
 This final chapter demonstrates the ultimate betrayal of Animalism’s core tenets.
 The complete erasure of the revolution's original ideals and the animals' inability to differentiate between pigs and humans serve as a cautionary reminder of the dangers of unchecked power and the fragility of ideals in the face of corrupt leadership.
 The ambiguity surrounding the future further amplifies the novel's pessimistic tone.

 Themes and Analysis: